naytev/naytev-blog/_posts/2017-8-24-analytics-update.md

 {% include _image.html src="/images/posts/Performance-Dashboard-Update/Financial-Impact.png" %}

-Given Naytev’s unique approach to bridging paid and organic engagement for testing, it’s important to understand the financial impact of optimizing your social content packaging.
-We calculate financial savings by comparing your winning message to median message cost.
-We average this across all tests to see how much money you saved by determining the best message beforehand.
-Through this we can show you the average cost per click, 10 second view, impression, and overall engagement.
+Naytev takes a unique approach of bridging paid and organic engagement for testing.
+With this in mind, we share the financial impact of optimizing your social content packaging.
+First, we’ll show you your average cost across key metrics - this is a weighted average, reflecting total budget spent divided by total engagement earned.
+We also calculate savings, comparing the weighted average cost metrics of your median performing test messages with those of your best messages.
+We do this automatically for you, so you can always keep tabs on your team’s return on investment.

-You already know that Naytev's intuitive testing process saves you time, but now you can see the direct financial ROI within your Performance Dashboard.

 ## Organic From Paid Performance Boost